pedscoffee/PhysicianPromptEngineering/prompt-generator.md

         const templates = {
             'narrative': "Write the assessment as a flowing narrative paragraph.
 Use complete sentences that explain clinical reasoning.
 Connect findings to conclusions using words like 'given,' 'therefore,' and 'likely'",

-            'oneliner-sentence': "After each bolded diagnosis, write a single complete sentence summarizing the clinical context and key findings.
-Use proper punctuation",

             'oneliner-phrase': "After each bolded diagnosis, write a brief phrase summary using commas or dashes to separate key clinical facts (e.g., 'poorly controlled, maximal therapy').
 Keep it concise without full sentences",

             'assessment-first-bullet': "List the key assessment findings as the first bullet point under each diagnosis.
 Use brief clinical phrases describing findings, vitals, or exam results.
 Follow with action items as subsequent bullets",

-            'discrete-bullets': "List all clinical findings, exam results, and relevant history as separate bullet points before listing the plan items.
-Each finding should be its own bullet.
-Then list action items as separate bullets",

             'minimal': null
         };